 If you’ve ever wondered why you have gray hair, it’s most likely due to a variety of factors.
 These may include genetics, environmental toxins, smoking, or chronic stress.
 A recent Cosmoderma article noted that low levels of several vitamins and minerals are responsible for premature graying.
 Copper deficiency, zinc deficiency, and iron deficiency are all associated with premature gray hair.
 In addition, vitamin B12 deficiency is a known cause of early gray hair.

 There are other conditions that can cause gray hair, such as autoimmune disorders and thyroid disorders.
 These diseases can cause changes in hormones, including the production of melanin, a pigment in hair.
-Other inherited conditions can also cause gray hair, including neurofibromatosis (which causes tumors to form along nerves) and tuberous sclerosis (which causes benign tumors in various organs).

 Some medications may also contribute to graying.
 Some of these medications contain anti-inflammatory properties or stimulate melanogenesis.
 Other medications have been associated with hair repigmentation.
 These are only anecdotal reports, though, and many studies have yet to be replicated.